20 play suggestions with the Pop it's!

 Danielle:

-6. Throwing a dice: you may pop the number of eyes .
-Who is the first to fill the entire pop-it?
-You can vary this by filling the holes with materials (beads, pompoms etc.) of the number of eyes that was thrown).
+6. Roll a die: you can pop out the number you see .
+Who is the first to fill the entire Pop-It?
+You can vary this by filling the holes with materials (beads, pom-poms, etc.) corresponding to the number rolled.

 Miriam:

-7. Let 1 child do a task (stack a number of blocks, walk around, collect 5 red objects, etc.).
-Another child pops 1 ball at a time with 1 finger.
+7. Have one child perform a task (stack a number of blocks, walk in a circle, collect 5 red objects, etc.).
+Another child pops one ball at a time with one finger.
 When the shape is completely popped, turn around and pop again.
-How many times was the entire shape popped before the task was finished???
-Or how many pops were you able to make before the task was finished? (for the good counters!)
+How many times did the entire shape pop before the task was finished?
+Or how many pops did you manage before the task was finished?
+(For the good counters!)

 Sara: